-The first interaction the user will have is to download CrossDoc through a text editor plug-in.
+The interaction the user will have with CrossDoc is to download a plugin through their text editor.
 The goal is to make sure that whatever plug-in the user is using it should be a quick and easy process for them to download CrossDoc within the text editor.
-All of this is more of how the front-end of the project will work and once the user has access to CrossDoc, they will be able to use all the functions present in the command line program.
+This is how the front-end of the project will work and once the user has access to CrossDoc, they will be able to use all the functions present in the command line program.
 Once CrossDoc is downloaded on the text editor, the user will then have access to the back-end of CrossDoc.
 The purpose of the back-end is to have centralized command line interface that branches off onto the tools and functions that the user will be using.